The pandemic continues to cause unprecedented disruption across industries worldwide.

 The increasing prevalence of PCOS across the globe represents one of the key factors driving the growth of the market.
 Furthermore, rising health consciousness and increasing awareness regarding the available treatment alternatives for PCOS are also driving the market growth.
 PCOS often leads to hirsutism, obesity, diabetes, infertility and other chronic ailments, which has enhanced the requirement for effective treatment alternatives to manage the disease efficiently.
 In line with this, widespread adoption of laparoscopic ovarian drilling, which involves the surgical triggering of ovulation in women, as an effective treatment for PCOS, is also contributing to the market growth.
 Additionally, various technological advancements, such as the development of improved pharmacological agents, including androgen suppressors and peripheral androgen blockers, are also favoring the market growth.
 Other factors, including rising healthcare expenditure of the individuals, along with extensive research and development (R&D) activities, are anticipated to drive the market further.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global polycystic ovarian syndrome treatment market report, along with forecasts for growth at the global, regional and country level from 2021-2026.
-Our report has categorized the market based on region, drug class, surgery type and distribution channel.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global polycystic ovarian syndrome treatment market, along with forecastsat the global, regional and country level from 2021-2026.
+Our report has categorized the market based on drug class, surgery type and distribution channel.

 Breakup by Drug Class:

 Breakup by Surgery Type:

 Breakup by Distribution Channel:

 The competitive landscape of the industry has also been examined with some of the key players being Abbott Laboratories, AstraZeneca Plc, Bayer AG, Bristol Myers Squibb Company, Ferring B.V., Merck KGaA, Novartis AG, Pfizer Inc., Sanofi S.A. and Teva Pharmaceutical Industries Ltd.